AlexandruD18/Slack-Clone/app/replit.md

-# Slack Clone - Real-time Team Messaging Application
+# Slacklak - Team Collaboration Platform

 ## Overview

-This is a full-stack Slack clone built with React, Express, and PostgreSQL.
-The application provides real-time team communication with workspaces, channels, direct messaging, and presence tracking.
-It uses WebSocket for live updates and follows a modern three-column layout inspired by Slack's interface.
+Slacklak is a Slack-inspired team collaboration platform built with React, Express, and PostgreSQL.
+The application provides real-time messaging capabilities through workspaces, channels, and direct messages, enabling teams to communicate effectively in a familiar interface.

-**Core Features:**
-- Workspace and channel management
-- Real-time messaging with WebSocket
-- Direct messaging between users
-- User presence indicators (online/offline status)
-- Message history persistence
-- Responsive design with mobile support
+The platform features a modern tech stack with TypeScript, Vite for frontend tooling, Drizzle ORM for database management, and shadcn/ui components for a polished user experience.
+The architecture follows a monorepo structure with shared schemas between client and server, ensuring type safety across the full stack.

 ## User Preferences